 Table 5: Experience of Enterprises

-In the table above we find operational duration of the surveyed enterprises as follows: The biggest share, of 34%, or 51 respondents, labels their businesses as having an operating period of 3-5 years.
+In the table above, we find operational duration of the surveyed enterprises as follows: The biggest share, of 34%, or 51 respondents, labels their businesses as having an operating period of 3-5 years.
 This implies enterprises in the 5–10-year range which constituted 24 percent of the respondents sampled as shown in the following table.
-SMEs in the study were grouped by their years’ of operation and the following break down was established: • SMEs that have been in operation for 1-3 years = 20% (30 respondents) Respondents that have been in operation for less than one year = 13.3% (20 respondents).
+SMEs in the study were grouped by their years of operation and the following break down was established: • SMEs that have been in operation for 1-3 years = 20% (30 respondents) Respondents that have been in operation for less than one year = 13.3% (20 respondents).
 The least is business owners operating business for more than 10 years with only 13(8.7%).
-This distribution implies which there is an active business environment with many new and existing firms, with the majority of the firms established in the 3-10 years‘range.
+This distribution implies which there is an active business environment with many new and existing firms, with the majority of the firms established in the 3-10 years ‘range.
 The results reveal a reasonable ratio of the firms that started their activity very recently and those that have been continually operating for several years, which may signify tendencies of economic development in the region.

 4.6 Organizational work flexibility in the condition of crisis